Blazing Angels 2: Secret Missions of WWII: Plot

-The squadron's final mission is to escort a massive flight of Lancaster bombers as they go to destroy a larger version of Von Kluge's Tesla weapon.
-Though the bombers manage to annihilate the outer defenses, the entire flight is wiped out by the Tesla weapon, as they could not get high enough to avoid the blast.
-In order to destroy the weapon, the squadron eliminated the ground defenses around each tower.
-Marguerite would then blow open the doors to the tunnels housing the generators.
-Robinson flew into each tunnel and destroyed the generators.
-After finishing off the last one, the squadron encounters Von Kluge in a carrier plane.
-The plane is protected by a "lightning shield", which would only open in order to launch new fighters.
-The squadron manages to destroy the enemy fighters and eventually the carrier plane, killing General Von Kluge.
+The squadron's final mission was to escort a massive flight of Lancaster bombers as they go to destroy a larger version of Von Kluge's tesla weapon.
+Though the bombers manage to annihilate the outer defenses, the entire bomber squadron is decimated by Kluge's tesla weapon, as they could not get high enough to avoid the blast.
+In order to destroy the weapon, the squadron eliminated the AA ground defenses around each tower.
+Marguerite and her team would then blow open the doors to the tunnels housing the generators.
+Robinson flew into each tunnel and destroyed the tesla generators.
+After finishing off the last one, the squadron encounters Von Kluge in a massive Daimler-Benz Project C carrier plane, revealed to be protected by a "tesla lightning shield", which would open in order to launch new Daimler-Benz Project E parasit fighters.
+The squadron manages to destroy the small, more advanced enemy fighters and eventually the carrier plane, killing General Von Kluge and dismantling all of his remaining Tesla weaponry.
 The squadron returns home and is disbanded.
 While Teach and Thorpe have a night on the town in London, Robinson offers to take Marguerite around the world.